Last Updated on

 - Cut the rib rack into individual ribs, season with salt and pepper, then set aside.

-- Heat the oil in a cast iron pan or a Dutch oven until shimmering.
+- Heat the oil in a cast iron pan until shimmering.

 - Sear the ribs on all sides until browned, then transfer to a slow cooker.

-- Add onion, carrot and celery to the pan or Dutch oven you seared the meat in and cook for about 10 minutes until starting to brown.
+- Add onion, carrot and celery to the pan you seared the meat in and cook for about 10 minutes until starting to brown.
 Be careful not to burn the browned bits from the ribs that are in the pan, turn the heat down if you need to.

 - Add the garlic and cook until fragrant.